Contact Us

 • if the developer will have a short-term or long-term vacation – how promptly will you will be notified

-In the ideal circumstances, you will pay and get exactly what you want without having to expend any extra energy.
-With a nonprofessional team you will need to expend an enormous amount of time and energy on micromanagement in order to get the necessary results.
+In ideal circumstances, you will pay and get exactly what you want without having to expend any extra energy.
+With a non-professional team, you will need to expend an enormous amount of time and energy on micromanagement to get the necessary results.
 This is something you will want to avoid under any circumstances.
-At the same time, even working with a highly skilled and professional team, you should schedule at least a weekly (better, daily) review of the work performed and a prioritisation of future tasks.
+At the same time, even working with a highly skilled and professional team, you should schedule at least a weekly (better, daily) review of the work performed and a prioritization of future tasks.

 I hope the advice above will help you to have a better experience with your current and future Ruby on Rails development company.